Channel (U) Section Calculator

 Radius of gyration

-where I the moment of inertia of the cross-section about the same axis and A its area.
+where I the moment of inertia of the cross-section around the same axis and A its area.
 The dimensions of radius of gyration are .
 It describes how far from centroid the area is distributed.
 Small radius indicates a more compact cross-section.
-Circle is the shape with minimum radius of gyration, compared to any other section with the same area A.
+Circle is the shape with minimum radius of gyration, compared to any other section with the same area A. The U section however, should have considerably higher radius of gyration, particularly around the x axis, because most of the material in the section is located far from centroid.